 Ian is the William K. Townsend Professor at Yale Law School and a Professor at Yale's School of Management.
 Ian has published 11 books (including the New York Times best-seller, Super Crunchers) and over 100 articles on a wide range of topics including Fair Driving: Gender and Race Discrimination in Retail Car Negotiations, 104 Harvard Law Review 817 (1991) and Filling Gaps in Incomplete Contracts: An Economic Theory of Default Rules, 99 Yale Law Journal 87 (1989) (with Robert Gertner).
 He has been a columnist for Forbes magazine, a commentator on public radio’s Marketplace, and a contributor to the New York Times' Freakonomics Blog.
 Ian is a co-founder of stickK.com, a web site that helps you stick to your goals.
 In an Illinois post-conviction proceeding, Ayres helped convince a court to vacate his client's death sentence.
 In 2006, he was elected to the American Academy of Arts and Sciences.

-Keith N. Hylton, Secretary-Treasurer
+Keith N. Hylton, Vice President

 William Fairfield Warren Distinguished Professor and Professor of Law at Boston University

 Keith Hylton holds a university professorship at Boston University and is also a law professor at Boston University School of Law.
 He has published numerous articles and books on topics in tort law, antitrust law, intellectual property law, labor law, the economics of litigation, criminal law, and areas of regulation such as community development lending.
 Among his publications are a textbook on antitrust law and a forthcoming textbook on tort law.
 Hylton’s work ranges across the methodological spectrum of law and economics, from mathematical modeling of incentives, to traditional doctrinal analysis, to empirical research.